ioquatix/bake-test-external/README.md

 $ bake test:external
 ```

-It will clone the repositories and run the given command.
+It will clone the repositories and run the given command after injecting your current gem into their local gemfile.

 ## Contributing